Animal model of autism: Environmental factors

-Environmental factors of ASD in rodents are looked at when trying to understand the neuropathology of ASD in comparison to humans.
-In rodent models, environmental factors such as maternal infection, toxins, and diet have been shown to affect neurodevelopment and gene expression.
-Overall, recent studies make a case for infection during pregnancy being an environmental risk factor for neurodevelopmental disorders such as ASD or schizophrenia in rodents.
+Using rodent models, environmental factors such as maternal infection, toxins, and diet have been shown to affect neurodevelopment and gene expression.
+For example, recent studies make a case for infection during pregnancy being an environmental risk factor in rodents for neurodevelopmental disorders such as ASD or schizophrenia.
+These environmental factors related to ASD in rodents can then be taken into account when trying to understand the neuropathology of ASD in humans.

-Recent advancements in research on ASD in rodent models illustrate the interaction between genetic predispositions and environmental exposures.
-These exposures, which span from prenatal factors such as maternal infections and diet to postnatal experiences including exposure to toxicants, insecticides, and certain medications, are increasingly recognized for their critical roles in the neuropathology of ASD.

-Specifically, a detailed analysis recognizes how these factors may heighten the susceptibility to developing ASD disrupting the neurodevelopmental process.
-Studies have observed an increase in immune cells of the prefrontal cortex and an augmentation of support cells in the hippocampus due to toxins in rodent models, particularly those treated with valproic acid.
-This link between environmental exposures and distinct neurobiological alterations remains unpredictable, largely due to the variability of timing.
-Since environmental factors can occur at any time during the developmental process, there is much variability in the neural and behavioral phenotype of autism.
-Variability in environmental exposures across rodent studies may contribute to inconsistencies in observed neurodevelopmental outcomes, and therefore might develop different changes to their brain than what is expected.
+Recent advances in research on ASD via rodent models also illustrate the interaction between genetic predispositions and environmental exposures.
+These exposures can range from prenatal factors such as maternal infections and diet, to postnatal experiences including exposure to toxicants, insecticides, and certain medications.
+Medications that disrupt sterol biosynthesis (e.g. sertraline) are becoming increasingly recognized for their critical role in the neuropathology of ASD.
+Detailed analysis has shown how all these factors may heighten susceptibility to developing ASD via their disruption of the neurodevelopmental process.
+For example, some rodent model studies have observed an increase in immune cells in the prefrontal cortex and an augmentation of support cells in the hippocampus due to toxins, particularly in animals treated with valproic acid.
+However, a 2013 study by Swiss researchers concluded that 91% of valproic acid/autism studies using animal models – i.e. 31 out of the 34 studies reviewed – had statistical flaws.
+Specifically, they had failed to correctly use the litter as a level of statistical analysis rather than just the individual mouse or rat.

 Maternal immune activation has also been associated with increased risk for development of neurodevelopmental disorders.
-Maternal immune activation is when inflammatory pathways are activated during pregnancy, usually by an infection.
-These inflammatory pathways involve the release of cytokines, or immune signaling proteins.
-Recent studies have shown that changes in the expression of cytokines during early stages of life are linked to the likelihood of experiencing neurodevelopmental disorders such as ASD and significant developmental delay.
+Maternal immune activation occurs when inflammatory pathways are activated during pregnancy, usually by an infection, with these inflammatory pathways then releasing immune signaling proteins called cytokines.
+Studies have shown that changes in the expression of cytokines during early stages of life are linked to the likelihood of experiencing neurodevelopmental disorders such as ASD and significant developmental delay.

-Injection of Poly(I:C), an immunostimulant which mimics viral infection, to pregnant rodents has been shown to induce structural brain changes and an inflammatory response in the brain of the offspring, and bring about behavioral changes such as hyperactivity, more aggressive behavior, and less social behavior in the offspring.
-In addition to viral infection, lipopolysaccharides (LPS) has been used to mimic bacterial infection in rodents in order to observe the effects on the offspring.
+Related to this, the injection of pregnant rodents with Poly(I:C), an immunostimulant which mimics viral infection, has been shown to induce an inflammatory response and structural changes in the brain of the offspring, bringing about behavioral changes such as hyperactivity, more aggressive behavior, and less social behavior.
+In addition to viral infection, lipopolysaccharides (LPS) have been used to mimic bacterial infection in rodents in order to observe the effects on the offspring.
 LPS had similar effects as Poly(I:C) on the immune system of the offspring, increasing inflammation.
 This inflammatory state in the offspring lasted until adulthood, indicating the long-lasting effects of maternal immune activation.